opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/vpc_v1.html.markdown

 * `cidr` - (Required) The range of available subnets in the VPC.
 The value ranges from 10.0.0.0/8 to 10.255.255.0/24, 172.16.0.0/12 to 172.31.255.0/24, or 192.168.0.0/16 to 192.168.255.0/24.

-* `region` - (Optional) The region in which to obtain the V1 VPC client.
-A VPC client is needed to create a VPC.
-If omitted, the region argument of the provider is used.
-Changing this creates a new VPC.

 * `name` - (Required) The name of the VPC.
 The name must be unique for a tenant.
 The value is a string of no more than 64 characters and can contain digits, letters, underscores (_), and hyphens (-).
 Changing this updates the name of the existing VPC.